gribbly/RunwayLights/README.md

 Ensure LEDs are powered, then run **sudo python Flasher.py**

 Flasher.py does the following:
-* Starts SuperSimple.py (minimalist socket server) in a child thread
+* Starts SuperSimple.py (minimalist socket server) in a child thread (use noSocket = True to disable)
 * Connects to LED string via GPIO (use fakeMode = True to bypass)
 * Writes to a log file (called 'log')
 * Then loops indefinitely:
   * Checks to see if SuperSimple has written anything to stdout.
 If so, process this input (e.g., change tick time or pattern or whatever)
   * Update LED pattern(s)

+Note: You can pass a pattern int on the command line:

+**sudo python Flasher.py 3**

 To connect to the socket server
 -------------------------------